 Waste water treatment

-In order to minimize the impact of released waste streams on the environment, Vecom strives to reuse process water streams.
+In order to minimize the impact of released waste water streams on the environment, Vecom strives to reuse process water streams.
 The waste and residual streams from customers are collected, processed and treated by Vecom so that it is safe to discharge the remaining effluent.
 The processing takes place in a so-called detoxification, neutralization and dewatering installation, abbreviated as DND

 The remaining solid waste is disposed of via an accredited waste processor.
 The collected waste and residual streams are reported to the LMA (National Waste Reporting Center).